 The message from Ofsted is clear and, in my view, simple and overdue.
 Schools are being prompted to be clear about what they intend to teach and for what purpose.

-This doesn’t necessarily mean they need to change what they’re doing but it might mean they need to be sharper about describing it and especially how they measure progress beyond standard data.
+This doesn’t necessarily mean you need to change what you’re doing but it might mean you need to be sharper about describing it, and especially how you measure progress beyond standard data.